jinggu2718/continuous-integration-of-flavors/brownie/recipe.md

 ## Ingredients
 1. 3/4 cup unsalted butter
     - temperature doesn't matter here, because it will be melted later
-2. 4 oz dark baking chocolate bar
+2. 2 oz dark baking chocolate bar
     - do NOT substitute for normal eating chocolate bar.
 Baking chocolate has lower melting temperature, which makes it easier to work with
     - I personally use 60-75% dark bars, but semisweet should work too
 3. 1 2/3 cups granulated white sugar
     - exact amount can be adjusted to taste, the original recipe calls for 2 cups.
 Sugar contributes to both flavor and moisture in brownie, so lowering sugar to below 1 1/2 cup might start creating a noticeable difference in texture
     - recommend using white sugar.
-I tried brownie sugar, and the molasses taste in brownie sugar does not work well with chocolate
+I tried brown sugar, and the molasses taste in brown sugar does not work well with chocolate
 4. salt, generous pinch
     - absolutely required. salt allow all the flavors to be tasted
 5. 3 large eggs, room temp
-6. vanilla extract, a splash
+6. vanilla extract, a splash, optional
-7. almond extract, a few drops
+7. almond extract, a few drops, optional
+8. espresso powder, pinch, optional
+    - coffee helps bring out the chocolate flavor
 8. 1 cup unsweetened cocoa powder
 9. 1/2 tsp baking powder
 10. 3/4 cup all purpose flour, unsifted